Of all of the things that a gardener can choose to grow, vine crops are a popular choice.

 If you live in an area where these types of plants do well and have always wanted to grow them, you should give it a try!
 The care that you put into vine crops can be very, very rewarding.

 What types of vine plants are you growing in your garden this season?
-Let us know!
+Let us know in the comments below!

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.